drift-labs/protocol-v2/sdk/README.md

 # Drift Protocol v1

-This repository provides open source access to Drift's Typescript SDK, Solana Smart Contracts, and more.
+This repository provides open source access to Drift's Typescript SDK, Solana Programs, and more.

 # SDK Guide